AdejuT01/adejut01/README.md

 # Welcome to My GitHub Profile! 👋

 Hello!
-I'm Temitope Adejumo, a passionate Software Engineer with a love for coding, data science, and robotics.
+I'm Temitope Adejumo, a passionate Data Scientist with a love for coding, data analytics, and robotics.
 This is my GitHub profile landing page—feel free to explore my projects and repositories!

 ---